couchbase/sync_gateway/README.md

 # Couchbase Sync Gateway

-Gluing Couchbase Lite (and TouchDB / CouchDB) to Couchbase Server
+Gluing [Couchbase Lite][COUCHBASE_LITE] (and [TouchDB][TOUCHDB] / [CouchDB][COUCHDB]) to [Couchbase Server][COUCHBASE_SERVER]

 ## About

-This is an **experimental prototype** adapter that can allow Couchbase Server 2* to act as a replication endpoint for TouchDB, CouchDB and other compatible libraries like PouchDB.
+This is an adapter that can allow [Couchbase Server 2][COUCHBASE_SERVER]* to act as a replication endpoint for [Couchbase Lite][COUCHBASE_LITE], [TouchDB][TOUCHDB], [CouchDB][COUCHDB], and other compatible libraries like PouchDB.
 It does this by running an HTTP listener process that speaks enough of CouchDB's REST API to serve as a passive endpoint of replication, and using a Couchbase bucket as the persistent storage of all the documents.

+It also provides a mechanism called _channels_ that makes it feasible to share a database between a large number of users, with each user given access only to a subset of the database.
+This is a frequent use case for mobile apps, and one that doesn't work very well with CouchDB.

-\* _It can actually run without Couchbase Server, using a simple built-in database called Walrus.
+<small>\* _It can actually run without Couchbase Server, using a simple built-in database called [Walrus][WALRUS].
 This is useful for testing or for very lightweight use.
-More details below._
+More details below._</small>

 ### Limitations

-* Sync Gateway currently supports only a _single_ database.
-Its name defaults to the name of the underlying bucket, but can be changed using the `dbname` command-line flag.
-Any attempt to use the CouchDB REST API to access or create other databases will fail with an appropriate HTTP error.
 * Document IDs longer than about 180 characters will overflow Couchbase's key size limit and cause an HTTP error.
 * Only a subset of the CouchDB REST API is supported: this is intentional.
 The gateway is _not_ a CouchDB replacement, rather a compatible sync endpoint.
 * Explicit garbage collection is required to free up space, via a REST call to `/_vacuum`.
 This is not yet scheduled automatically, so you'll have to call it yourself.